DigitalPublishingToolkit/TOD15-Online-Courtship/md/06_Pino_Dating_or_Escaping.md

 2010, <http://bvs.sld.cu/revistas/infd/n1311/infd1213.htm>.

 Eckstein, Susan.
-'Dollarization and Its Discontents: Remittances and the Remaking of Cuba in the Post-Soviet', Comparative Politics 36(3) (April, 2004): 313-330.
+'Dollarization and Its Discontents: Remittances and the Remaking of Cuba in the Post-Soviet', *Comparative Politics* 36(3) (April, 2004): 313-330.

-Ely, Margaret, Anzul, Margot, Friedman, Teri, Garner, Diane and Mccormack-Steinmetz, Ann.
-Doing Qualitative Research: Circles within Circles, London: Falmer, 1991.
+Ely, Margaret, Anzul, Margot, Friedman, Teri, Garner, Diane and Mccormack-Steinmetz, Ann. *Doing Qualitative Research: Circles within Circles*, London: Falmer, 1991.

 Fogela, Joshua and Nehmad, Elham.
 'Internet social network communities:
-Risk taking, trust, and privacy concerns', Computers in Human Behavior 25 (January, 2009): 153-160.
+Risk taking, trust, and privacy concerns', *Computers in Human Behavior* 25 (January, 2009): 153-160.

 Geismar, Haidy and Mohns, William.
 'Social Relationships and Digital
-Relationships: Rethinking the Database at the Vanuatu Cultural Centre', Journal of the Royal Anthropological Institute 17, Issue Supplement s1 (May, 2011):133–155.
+Relationships: Rethinking the Database at the Vanuatu Cultural Centre', *Journal of the Royal Anthropological Institute* 17, Issue Supplement s1 (May, 2011):133–155.
 DOI: 10.1111/j.1467-9655.2011.01693.x.

 Gibbs, Jennifer L., Ellison, Nicole B. and Heino, Rebecca D.
-'Self-Presentation in Online Personals: The Role of Anticipated Future Interaction, Self-Disclosure, and Perceived Success in Internet Dating', Communication Research 33 (2006):152-177 DOI: 10.1177/0093650205285368.
+'Self-Presentation in Online Personals: The Role of Anticipated Future Interaction, Self-Disclosure, and Perceived Success in Internet Dating', *Communication Research* 33 (2006):152-177 DOI: 10.1177/0093650205285368.

-Goffman, Erving.
-The Presentation of Self in Everyday Life, New York:
+Goffman, Erving. *The Presentation of Self in Everyday Life*, New York:
 Anchor, 1959.

 Hancock, Jeffrey T. and Toma, Catalina L. 'Putting Your Best Face
-Forward: The Accuracy of Online Dating Photographs', Journal of Communication 59 (2009): 367–386.
+Forward: The Accuracy of Online Dating Photographs', *Journal of Communication* 59 (2009): 367–386.

 Hancock, Jeffrey T., Toma, Catalina and Ellison, Nicole.
-'The Truth about Lying in Online Dating Profiles', CHI 2007 Proceedings Online Representation of Self, San Jose, CA, USA April 28-May 3, 2007: 449-452.
+'The Truth about Lying in Online Dating Profiles', *CHI 2007 Proceedings Online Representation of Self*, San Jose, CA, USA April 28-May 3, 2007: 449-452.

 Humphreys, Lee.
 'Photographs and the Presentation of Self through Online Dating Services', Paper presented at the National Communication